-Internships are either part-time or full-time and our interns work with research teams across several projects within the ambit of our pillars- Transitions and State Capacity.
+Internships are either part-time or full-time and our interns may work with research teams across several projects within the ambit of our pillars - Transitions and State Capacity.

 Qualifications Internships are typically awarded to individuals who have completed a Bachelor's Degree in Economics or other related Social Sciences, or are enrolled into a Master's programme.
 The type of internship awarded will depend on the student’s qualifications.

-Duration Internship durations are flexible.
+Duration Durations are flexible.
 For a full-time internship, we induct people for a period of 6 weeks to about 6 months.
-Part-time interns, who are simultaneously pursuing a degree and cannot come in full-time, are expected to commit a minimum of 12 hours/ week for a period of at least 6 weeks.
+Part-time interns are expected to commit a minimum of 12 hours/week for a period of at least 6 weeks.

-How To Apply To apply for an internship, please write to us at email@example.com, attaching your résumé and a brief writing sample, not exceeding one A4 side.
+How To Apply To apply, please write to us at firstname.lastname@example.org, attaching your résumé and a brief writing sample, not exceeding one A4 side.
 We request you to apply at least a month in advance from the date that you are available for the internship.

 "My internship at IDFC Institute provided me with penetrative insights into the economic and political dimensions of policy-making.
 As an intern, I was involved in diverse projects, ranging from developing presentations on campaign solutions for upcoming local elections to helping out with data analysis for a briefing paper on GDP of Indian states.
 Apart from being exposed to such illuminating work, I learnt a lot from my colleagues, who were extremely supportive, friendly and helpful; all in all, I could not have spent my summer in a better way than to have interned here."